Commander17X/Tor-custom-build/README.md

 ### Overview

-The SN Network Website Manager is a powerful tool for hosting websites on the .sn network with full Tor integration.
-It provides:
+The SN Network Website Manager is a powerful tool for managing Nginx/Tor configurations for websites on the network.
+It supports static sites (HTML, CSS, JS including React/Angular/Vue builds) and can be manually configured to proxy to backend applications.

-- Virtual hosting with .sn domains
-- Automatic Tor hidden service setup
-- DDoS protection
-- Automatic port configuration
-- Nginx reverse proxy
-- Comprehensive logging
+**Important:** This tool configures Nginx and Tor, but does **not** manage the actual website process (e.g., starting/stopping a Node.js server).
+You need to manage your application's lifecycle separately using systemd, pm2, Docker, etc.

 ### Installation